oracle/graal/docs/reference-manual/llvm/README.md

 In contrast to static compilation that is normally used for LLVM-based languages, GraalVM's implementation of the `lli` tool first interprets LLVM bitcode and then dynamically compiles the hot parts of the program using the Graal compiler.
 This allows seamless interoperability with the dynamic languages supported by GraalVM.

-> Note: The LLVM runtime and the LLVM toolchain are deprecated for removal in GraalVM for JDK 23.

 ## Install LLVM Runtime

 Since GraalVM 22.2, the LLVM runtime is packaged in a separate GraalVM component.
 It can be installed with GraalVM Updater: